juliolmuller/nevesnake/README.md

 ![Neves JS - The Snake Game Screencap](img/game-overview.jpg)

 There are 2 types of food.
-The **BLUE** one increases the snake size, as tipically, and the **RED** one remove one block of the snake's body.
+The **BLUE** one increases the snake size, as typically, and the **RED** one remove one block of the snake's body.
 However both foods scores +1 always.

 ## Game Features